 Uses of liquidity and capital resources.
 Our future capital requirements depend on a number of factors, including possible acquisitions and joint ventures, the rate of market acceptance of our current and future products, the resources we devote to developing and supporting our products, future expenses to expand and support our sales and marketing efforts, costs relating to changes in regulatory policies or laws that affect our operations and costs of filing, prosecuting, defending and enforcing our intellectual property rights.
 We expect to increase capital expenditures consistently with our anticipated growth in research and development, manufacturing, infrastructure and personnel.
-In addition, we acquired Enable contemporaneously with the closing of our initial public offering for a purchase price of \$6.4 million, net of \$0.6 million cash acquired.

 We believe that our current cash and cash equivalents, along with the cash we expect to generate from operations, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.
 If these sources of cash are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or obtain a credit facility.
-The sale of additional equity or convertible debt securities could result in dilution to our stockholders.
+The sale of additional equity or convertible debt securities could result in dilution to our stockholders, such as our May 30, 2007 private placement transaction where we issued 1.8 million additional shares of our common stock.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
 Additional financing may not be available at all, or in amounts or terms acceptable to us.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned research and development and selling and marketing efforts.